legendarycode3/nft-smart-contract/README.md

 * **Optimized Storage Mappings**: Token metadata and mood states are stored using Solidity mappings, enabling constant-time (`O(1)`) lookups while avoiding the overhead associated with more complex storage structures.
 * **Custom Errors**: The `MoodNft` contract uses custom Solidity errors instead of revert strings for access control validation.
 This reduces deployment bytecode size and significantly lowers gas consumption whenever a transaction reverts.
 * **Compact Enum Storage**: The NFT mood is represented using a Solidity `enum`, which stores the state in a compact format.
 Compared to storing strings or larger data types, enums require less storage and reduce gas costs for both reads and writes.
 * **One-Time SVG Encoding**: SVG artwork is converted into Base64 Data URIs during deployment and stored only once within the contract.
-This eliminates repeated encoding operations
+This eliminates repeated encoding operations and allows the same artwork to be reused